therealozp/class-notes/swe review.md

 19.  three examples of agile methods in SEP:
 - scrum: iterative development with time-boxed sprints.
-- kanban: iterative development by limiting WIP
+- kanban: iterative development by limiting WIP (work-in-progress)
 - EXTREME PROGRAMMING: focuses on engineering practices and customer satisfaction, features test-driven dev, pair programming, and CI.

 20. what is user story? is it same as use cases?